 Hoedspruit’s Khaya Ndlovu has some magnificent homes, as well as vacant stands ~ and an area of about 1500 ha for traversing.

 The huge advantage of Hoedspruit’s Khaya Ndlovu is that it takes only about 7 minutes to get there from town, is very easily accessible to our own Eastgate/Hoedspruit Airport and a mere 40 minutes to the famous Kruger Park.

-Wild dog or “Painted Dogs” (a Zimbabwe name for them) as they are sometimes known, enter Khaya Ndlovu regularly, moving as they do between wilderness areas.
+Wild dog or “Painted Dogs” as they are sometimes known, enter Khaya Ndlovu regularly, moving as they do between wilderness areas.